How to do a SWOT Analysis The Right Way + [Free Template]

 Examples of threats in different industries include:

-- A competitor who is offering a similar product at a lower price point
+- A competitor who is offering a similar product at a lower price point (which is why it’s super important to track competitor pricing)

 - The introduction of new technology that makes your company's products obsolete.